FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Dog incontinence treatment options vary, depending on what's causing the problem.

-Sometimes the loss of control is the whole problem, other times it's just a symptom of another underlying issue.
+Sometimes the loss of bladder control is the whole problem, other times it's just a symptom of another underlying issue.

 It's also an involuntary behavior (in other words, your poor dog has no control over the leaky plumbing!).